-The Company shall be paid a fee from the fund for each day of the fiscal year in the amount of 1/365 (1/366 in a leap year) of 1.4% of the net asset value (cf. article 18 (1) of the General Terms and Conditions of Investment) as the all-in fee.
+The Company shall be paid a fee from the fund for each day of the fiscal year in the amount of 1/365 (1/366 in a leap year) of the all-in fee stated in the following table for each individual unit class of the respective net asset value (cf. article 18 (1) of the General Terms and Conditions of Investment).